 6.5.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.5 applies (is mitigated?) to the SPARK programming language.
 Enumeration representation specification may be used to specify non-default representations of an enumeration type, for example when interfacing with external systems.
 All of the values in the enumeration type must be defined in the enumeration representation specification.
 The numeric values of the representation must preserve the original order.
 For example:

 type IO_Types is (Null_Op, Open, Close, Read, Write, Sync);